frcdesign/FRCDesign.org/docs/design-guide/stage2/2B-basicShooter.md

 <br>
 <figure><img align="left"  src="/img/mechanism-examples/shooter/citrus-shooter.webp" width="47%"><img align="right" src="/img/design-guide/stage2-shooter/1678-2024-shooter.webp" width="47%"></figure>
 <center><figcaption>1678's 2022 and 2024 Flywheel Shooters.
-The 2022 shooter launched 9" diameter inflated balls and the 2024 shooter launched 14" diameter foam rings.</figcaption></center>
+The 2022 shooter launched 9.5" diameter inflated balls and the 2024 shooter launched 14" diameter foam rings.</figcaption></center>
 <br>

 [This video](https://youtu.be/QZKDnRvLhrA) is a good slow-motion look at how a ball gets propelled out of a shooter.

-Other mechanism examples and deep dives for shooters can be found on the [ball shooters page]().
+Other mechanism examples and deep dives for shooters can be found on the [ball shooters page](/mechanism-examples/shooter/).
 The mechanism fundamentals page is yet to be made but will also be a helpful resource.

 ## Project